nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Introduction/README1.md

 ## 1.2.
 Adding images and data from desktop to Inseri

 ## 1.3.
-Addressing protected ressources from Inseri
+Addressing protected resources from Inseri